Written by: Natalia Brown

 Spending more time at home has led many of us to experiment with new habits and tackle goals we hadn’t found time for before.
 Many of us have aimed to reduce our waste footprint or learn more about atmospheric pollution and carbon emissions.
 Ultimately, these lifestyle changes have the potential to positively impact environmental health in a number of ways!

-This week, I sat down with our very own Maddie Kaufman and Dalton Hesley from the University of Miami Rosenstiel School’s coral conservation program to learn more about the Rescue a Reef outreach program, their coral resiliency research, and ways we can contribute to the health of diverse reef ecosystems from home.
+This week, I sat down with our very own Maddie Kaufman and Dalton Hesley from the University of Miami Rosenstiel School’s coral conservation program to learn more about Rescue a Reef, their coral resiliency research, and ways we can contribute to the health of critical reef ecosystems from home.

-Q: Conservation can include a number of different critical ecosystem services, but it seems as though we often gravitate towards those we’ve had a more immediate connection with.
-How did you get involved with coral research and restoration?
+Q: How did you get involved with coral research and restoration?
 Was there an “Aha!” moment?

-He was afforded the opportunity to develop the Rescue a Reef outreach program, from the ground up, through an internship supervised by Dr. Diego Lirman at the Benthic Ecology and Coral Reef Restoration Lab at the University of Miami Rosenstiel School (UM RSMAS).
+Dalton was ultimately afforded the opportunity to develop the Rescue a Reef outreach program, from the ground up, through an internship supervised by Dr. Diego Lirman at the UM RSMAS Benthic Ecology and Coral Reef Restoration Lab.

 Q: Tell me a bit about coral gardening.
 What does the process entail?
 What are the biggest challenges?
-What stage is the most fulfilling/gratifying?
+What stage is the most fulfilling or gratifying?

-It all starts with collecting small coral fragments from the wild; the process only requires a small amount and the team has permits to collect fragments that are more loosely attached to natural reefs.
-According to Dalton and Maddie, they’ve only harvested from the wild a few times.
+It all starts with collecting small coral fragments from the wild.
+The process only requires a small amount and the team has permits to collect fragments that are more loosely attached to natural reefs.
+According to Dalton and Maddie, they’ve only needed to harvest from the wild a few times.